Mahurangi Magazine logo

 Salvatore Cimino, Te Papa Tongarewa

-By His Real Name: Whether the use of Salvatore Cimino as a pseudonym is widespread in Sicily, or not, is unknown to me.
-Its inclusion in evidence given against the Sicilian mafia, as reported by The Guardian, is altogether too tantalising to not gratuitously include here, in this note concerning the possibly all-too-confusing fictional /nonfictional uses of the name Cimino, in and around this story. image Te Papa Tongarewa
+By His Real Name: Whether the use of Salvatore Cimino as a Mafioso pseudonym is widespread in Sicily, or not, is unknown to me.
+Its inclusion in evidence given against the Sicilian Mafia, as reported by The Guardian, is altogether too tantalising to not gratuitously include here, in these notes concerning the possibly all-too-confusing fictional /nonfictional uses of the name Cimino, in and around this story.
+Pictured is my great-great-grandfather, Wellington’s first Italian resident. image Te Papa Museum of New Zealand Te Papa Tongarewa

 Contents